SimVascular/svFSIplus/Code/Source/README.md

 };
 ```

-The `Parameter` template class stores a parameter's name, value and other attributes (e.g. if it has been set).
-These values are set in each section objects constructor.
+Parameters names and default values are set in each section's constructor using member data
 ```
 MeshParameters::MeshParameters()
 {